prateek883/codefriendly/README.md

-# CoderHub
+# CodeHub
-CoderHub is a web technologies platform which provides all the details of the Javascript Libraries and Frameworks.
+CodeHub is a web technologies platform which provides all the details of the Javascript Libraries and Frameworks.

 ## Authors